Autocomplete best practices

 Provide typeahead autocomplete suggestions and related search queries for your shoppers.

-Providing related and suggested searches while the user types will help eliminate misspellings, errant searches, and most of any confusion your shopper might have.
+Providing related and suggested searches while the user types will help eliminate misspellings, errant searches, and most of all, any confusion your shopper might have.

 When you provide product suggestions directly in the autocomplete, you will see a considerable amount of your traffic navigating directly to those product pages and converting.